|

 Doug Barber

-Economics of Public Lands Ranching
+The Economics of Public Lands Ranching

 US Naval Academy in

-University of California at Davis where he received his BS degree in 1974.
-Upon graduation, Mr. Barber joined the
+where he earned his BS degree in 1974.
+Upon graduation, Mr. Barber embarked upon a long career with

-US Forest Service building roads on the
+He built roads on the

-Sierra National Forest (California).
-Subsequently, he transferred to
+Sierra National Forest

-University of Alaska at Juneau in 1979.
-Within the Forest Service he went on to hold positions as district ranger (1981–1983) on the
+at Juneau in 1979.
+He later served as district ranger (1981–83) on the

 Wasatch-Cache National Forest

-(Utah), and as deputy forest supervisor (1989–1994) of the
+and as deputy forest supervisor (1989–94) of the

 Apache-Sitgreaves National Forest

-(Arizona).
-He served as assistant regional engineer in the
+He was assistant regional engineer in the

 Southwestern Region Office

-Navy Reserve as a captain in
+as a captain in

 Korea,